sejungkwak/cogito-books/README.md

     - This page allows the user to complete the transaction and purchase all selected items from their basket.
     - The user can specify an email address to receive the invoice for this transaction.
 The default behaviour uses the email address saved in the account details for this account.
     - The user can specify a delivery address to receive the books from this transaction.
 The default behaviour uses the postal address saved in the account details for this account.
-    - The signed in user can collect loyalty points and redeem with no minimum requirements.
+    - The signed in user can collect loyalty points and redeem them with no minimum requirements.

 - Checkout success page